beaulebens/keyring-social-importers/readme.txt

 * Uses the title from the document in Instapaper, if there is a description associated then it uses that as well.
 * NEW: Downloads the full content of the article using Instapaper's API, and stores that *in the post content*, so that you can search it later.
 Disable it by creating a stub plugin, or dropping this in your theme's functions.php; add_filter( 'keyring_instapaper_download_article_texts', '__return_false' );

+= Jetpack/WordPress.com =
+* Import posts from either self-hosted, or hosted copies of WordPress, via the Jetpack/WordPress.com API.
+* Post author is always overridden.
+* Tags, content, title, excerpt are all carried over.

 = Moves =
 * Imports your data daily.
 * Creates a summary post, which is a bulleted list detailing each category of activity for the day.